lumberjackdev/website/_posts/2020-04-19-spring-boot-containers.md

 Since we mapped our local port `8080` to the same port on the container (`-p 8080:8080` from the run command), you can go to the actuator endpoint in your browser at `http://localhost:8080/actuator` like you would if you were running the application normally.
 If you go the `/env` endpoint, you'll see some interesting information about the underlying docker container that's worth checking out.
 But there you have it, a successfully containerized Spring Boot application!

 #### Building the Container Image (For Older Spring Boot Versions)
 For older versions of spring boot to build the container, we _could_ compile our application to a jar, write a custom Dockerfile by hand that uses that jar, and then manually build that image from the Dockerfile.
-Instead we'll be using the [Docker Spring Boot Application Gradle plugin](https://bmuschko.github.io/gradle-docker-plugin/#spring_boot_application_plugin) that automates all of this for us into a simple gradle task.
+Instead we'll be using the [Docker Spring Boot Application Gradle plugin](https://bmuschko.github.io/gradle-docker-plugin/#spring_boot_application_plugin) that automates all of this for us into a gradle task.
 You can find the source code for this method over on [github](https://github.com/lumberjackdev/springboot-on-k8s/tree/part-one-using-gradle-plugin).
 First add the plugin to the buildscript:

 ```groovy
 plugins {